arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/RestRemoveByKeys.md

 the underlying collection are ignored, and no exception will be thrown for them.

+Equivalent AQL query (the RETURN clause is optional):

+    FOR key IN @keys REMOVE key IN @@collection
+      RETURN OLD

 The body of the response contains a JSON object with information how many documents were removed (and how many were not).
 The *removed* attribute will contain the number of actually removed documents.
 The *ignored* attribute